SekenderNaveed1/TOSCheck/README.md

 It doesn’t editorialize or moralize, it just points out the weird stuff so you can decide what matters.

+## Privacy and Data Handling

-## PrivacyIt won’t save you in court — but hopefully you’ll never need to find out if a company’s fine print could’ve sent you there.
+TOSCheck won’t save you in court, but hopefully you’ll never need to find out if a company’s fine print could’ve sent you there.

 No uploads.
 No tracking.
 No servers.
 Everything runs entirely on your machine.
 If you accidentally share something, that’s on you, not the app.

+#### Using an API key
+TOSCheck runs entirely on your machine by default.
+No uploads, no hidden calls, no servers.
+If you add an `OPENAI_API_KEY` or any cloud endpoint in your `.env`, analysis requests will go through that provider’s servers.
+At that point your data follows their Terms of Service, not this tool’s, so maybe let TOSCheck read their Terms before you trust them with yours.
+Not sure how you’re gonna do that if you don’t have it set up yet, but that’s a problem for future you.
+Best of luck 🙂

 ## For Developers